poteeswaran02/poteeswaran02/README.md

 ---

 ### 🚀 About Me
-- 🌱 I’m currently learning *React.js ,Node.js,MongoDB*
+- 🌱 I’m currently learning *MERN STACK DEVELOPMENT*
 - 👨‍💻 All of my projects are available [here](https://github.com/poteeswaran02)
-- 💬 Ask me about *HTML, CSS, PHP*
+- 💬 Ask me about *HTML, CSS*

 ---